 “I can explain,” I said sheepishly.
 “I threw this bag into the water on purpose.
 Tied to this, uhm, string.
 See, I wanted to see where the bag filled with coins would go.”

 “To the end of the thread!” suggested Klaus.

 “I dropped some things in the water,” I said.

 “I see.
 Looks like you’ve got it back.”

-“No, another bag of coins,” I said.
+“No, I dropped a different bag of coins,” I said.

 “You already threw another bag of coins into the water?
 Why did you do that?”

 “No, see,” I explained, “it fell in by accident, and it was more than just coins.
-My primary credit card, my driver’s license, 150 Euros, a postcard, a handful of change, and a to-do list, all inside a Ziploc bag.
+My primary credit card, my driver’s license, 150 Euros, a postcard to mail, a handful of change, and a to-do list, all inside a Ziploc bag.
 I am trying to figure out whether that first bag fell straight down, or drifted downstream with the current.
 I had tried to see if I could snag it out with a sinker and a fish hook, but I can’t see more than a foot into the water, and the depth here is ten.
 After swirling around in the muck for fifteen minutes feeling nothing, I thought I’d try this experiment.”

 Halloween hadn’t started out very well.
 I had taken the bike off the boat, and was getting ready to take Alexander into Bourg at Comin, a small town not too far away from where we’d stopped for the night.
 But in the midst of preparations, the bike fell over onto the deck, spilling the contents of its front basket.